joshbegley/nyt-latest/previous.md

 `Assailants attacked worshipers in Oman observing the Shiite day of mourning Ashura, in an unusual eruption of violence in a normally peaceful Gulf nation that prides itself on religious tolerance.`\
 https://nytimes.com/2024/07/16/world/middleeast/mosque-shooting-shiite-oman-pakistan.html

-**Here’s the latest in a sweeping corruption case against a sitting senator.**\
+**The senator was convicted on bribery, fraud and extortion charges.**\
-`By Nicholas Fandos`\
+`By Nicholas Fandos, Tracey Tully and Benjamin Weiser`\
 https://nytimes.com/live/2024/07/16/nyregion/bob-menendez-verdict/the-jury-will-present-its-verdict-soon-heres-the-latest

-**Live Updates: Senator Menendez Found Guilty in Federal Corruption Trial**\
+**Live Updates: Senator Menendez Found Guilty on All Counts in Corruption Trial**\
-`Senator Robert Menendez of New Jersey, who survived a previous corruption indictment in 2017, was convicted in a bribery case involving businessmen and foreign governments.`\
+`Senator Robert Menendez of New Jersey, who survived a previous corruption indictment in 2017, was convicted in a federal bribery case involving businessmen and foreign governments.`\
 https://nytimes.com/live/2024/07/16/nyregion/bob-menendez-verdict

 **Joe "Jellybean" Bryant, father to Kobe, dies at 69**\